Check out how the Y is impacting our community.

 We do it by:

 Erie County has 10 identified food deserts- pockets of our community where residents lack access to groceries and fresh fruits and vegetables.
 Through the Y’s Meals for Kids program, we are bridging the gap for youth ages 2-18 by providing free and nutritious meals directly in low-income neighborhoods where access is a concern.
 Locally, 1 in 5 children have food insecurity.
 In addition, the Y’s Food + Fun bus is a mobile meals site for kids that delivers meals via a renovated school bus.
-On average, more than 15,000 meals are served each summer at more than 12 locations throughout Erie County.
+On average, more than 15,000 meals are served each summer at locations throughout Erie County.

 Offered in partnership with the City of Erie, Y staff provide a safe place for kids to meet-up in the summer and connect with caring adults.
 The program provides recreational opportunities for children in 9 City of Erie parks.
 Program includes traditional playground games, arts/crafts, group sports, nature exploration and more.
 A free summer lunch is also served.

 Kids involved in the YMCA Kids Club in the John Horan Garden Apartments and Erie Heights/Pineview join YMCA staff daily for educational, recreational, cultural and relational activities.
 Children learn positive behaviors and character values such as caring, honesty, respect and responsibility.
 They explore their unique talents and abilities – helping them realize their potential.

 Drowning is the second leading cause of accidental death of children under age 14 in the United States.
 The Y believes, that like learning to safely cross the street, children must learn to be safe in and around water.
 Free swimming lessons are provided to City of Erie children each summer and are funded by the City of Erie.
 More than 300 children participate in this program each summer.